 Ammonia and Nitrites should read zero before any live fish are added.
-Pick up a API Master Test Kit and test often!
+Pick up an API Master Test Kit and test often.
 Check out our fishless cycle guide if you need any more info on the subject.

 Once your planted aquarium is completely cycled, it is time to add fish.

 Here are some of the most popular fish choices when setting up a planted aquarium:

 - Tetras: Tetra fish are great because there are TONS of different species.
 They are active, colorful, and really bring a planted aquarium to life.
 Tetras should be kept in groups of 6 or more since they are naturally schooling fish.
 Neon, Black Neons, and Rummy Nose Tetras are small, hardy, attractive editions to any planted aquarium.

 - Corydoras: Cory Catfish are one of the most peaceful freshwater fish available.
 These bottom-dwellers are the perfect community fish and eat a variety of foods.
 If I could only recommend one fish, Corys would take the prize.
 Like Tetras, Cory Cats tend to be happiest in groups of 6 or more.
 They’re also partial air-breathers, rushing to the surface for gulps of oxygen before swimming back to the bottom.